david-walters/Milestone-1-Code-Institute/README.md

 ## Personal Overview

 From the beginning to the end of this assignment, it has been an enjoyable process for me.
-I came across many hurdles that I overcame through perserverance, problem solving, and research — all of which went in my favour.
+I came across many hurdles that I overcame through perseverance, problem solving, and research — all of which went in my favour.

 I have much more to learn, more experience to gain, and I can imagine that I will look back at this website one day and think "What on earth was I thinking" :joy: